Human Evolution is Happening… Right…Now

 These populations evolved over time as people emigrated from place to place in search of new resources.
-The following map displays genetic groups as a factor of what general region they originated from:

 The evolution on display in our modern world is actually of two types: Evolution caused by specialization in isolated populations, and evolution driven by selective breeding.
 The second type is what will determine humanity’s near-future course.

 By “selective breeding”, I refer strictly to the power that social stratification has upon society.
 Though at this point it has been proven that genetic traits do not determine a person’s class standing, something of an opposite effect is happening due to the continually growing gap between rich and poor.
 Just as throughout all of history, people in the highest status of a society tend to mate and produce offspring, while those of lower status mate within their class.
 While in the past the wealthiest classes tended to be quite small and isolated, in our modern world the sheer numbers of the wealthy classes are much larger (though the overall % remains rather small), and they are much more mobile.